About this day

 For A level and IB students

-Join us for an incredible day of chemistry, taking students from their studies to cutting-edge research and future applications in great style!
+Join us for an amazing day of chemistry, taking students from their studies to cutting-edge research and future applications in great style!
 Five sessions from leading chemists in academia and industry will inspire the scientists of the future.
 A special session on examination success will ensure students are equipped with the tools to excel.
-Join us for a day of scientific discovery!
+There will be plenty of interactivity throughout the day, with polls, quizzes and of course your chance to question the scientists – join us at Chemistry in Action this autumn!

 Programme & speakers